October 03, 2015

 Donny Most – Rupert “Stiles” Stilinski

 Scott Howard (Michael J. Fox) thought all he had to worry about was puberty, playing for the worst team in high school basketball, and being unable to get the most popular girl in school, Pamela Wells (Lorie Griffin), to notice him.
-However, he soon discovered the family secret: he was a werewolf.
-But he quickly came to terms with that fact when he learned that his wolf form (which he could shift into and out of at will, no full moon required) made him the best player on the team, and quickly brought The Beavers to near-victory.
+However, he soon discovered the family secret: he was a werewolf!
+But he quickly came to terms with that fact when he learned that his wolf form (which he could shift into and out of at will, no full moon required) made him the best player on the team, and quickly brought The Beavers to the top.
 Plus, Pamela was finally paying attention to him--much to the chagrin of her boyfriend, Mick McAllister (Mark Arnold).
-After a confrontation with Mick, Scott decided to curb the wolf and played the championship game as himself, and also discovered that the girl he really cared about was his best friend, Boof (Susan Ursitti).
+After a physical confrontation with Mick caused him to wolf-out in anger, Scott decided to curb the wolf and played the championship game as himself and also discovered that the girl he really cared about was his best friend, Boof (Susan Ursitti).

 Scott with Boof, Harold, Grandpa and Lupe.